 • Stuffed portabellas + vegetables + goat cheese + pine nuts

 TIP: Not everyone digests beans well.
 This goes back to listening to your body.
 But do make sure you properly prepare dried beans by soaking them in water for 6-8 hours or overnight.
 Rinse well.
 Add a 2-3″ stick of kombu seaweed to the pot during cooking and fish it out before serving.
-This goes a long way to remove some of the phytic acid and gas-causing compounds; the kombu also imparts a load of minerals and tenderizes the beans making them more digestible.
+This goes a long way to remove some of the phytic acid and gas-causing compounds; the kombu also imparts a load of minerals and tenderizes the beans, making them more digestible.
+If you buy canned beans, try brands like Eden Foods that soak their beans and prepare them with kombu.
+Rinse beans well.

 Check out these recipes: